Contextualized Evaluations: Judging Language Model Responses to Underspecified Queries: Representing Context as Follow-Up QA

-In this work, we represent context as follow-up question-answer (QA) pairs, simulating an interactive scenario where an agent can query the user for additional details.
-For example, for a user issuing the query ``\emph{Is coffee good for you?}'', we can represent relevant medical context as ``\emph{Q: Do you have hypertension?
-A: Yes}''.
-In practical scenarios, this context could be collected through user interaction or be stored by the agent as memory from past conversations.
+We represent context as follow-up question-answer (QA) pairs, simulating an interactive scenario where an agent can seek clarifying details from the user before responding.
+For example, for a user issuing an underspecified query about coffee, we can represent relevant medical context: